Remote Work Guide: How to Find Work-From-Home Jobs

 Learn about remote work opportunities, where to find them, and how to enhance your work-from-home skill set.

-Although remote work has become increasingly common across many industries, flexible work options are common in occupations that rely on digital innovation, like computer-related fields, business and financial operations, and engineering.

-This article will discuss how to structure your job search to find a remote job that aligns with your skills and goals.
+In recent years, more employees prefer jobs that enable them to work from home full- or part-time.
+A 2022 survey from Benefits Canada found that, when offered, 78 per cent of workers opted to work remotely, and 31 per cent said they made a change in their job to continue working remotely [1].

-Getting a job that allows you to work from home is similar to any job.
-However, for remote work, you may need to tailor your job search further, highlight remote-friendly skills, or consider alternative job functions or fields.
+Landing a job that allows you to work from home is similar to getting any other job.
+You may need to tailor your job search for remote positions, highlight remote-friendly skills, or consider alternative job functions or fields.
 Here are four steps for getting started:

 One way to focus your job search is by centring it on your career goals.
-When your job aligns with your values, you may feel more fulfilled and happier across all areas of your life.
+When your job enables you to live in alignment with your values, you may feel more fulfilled and happier across all areas of your life.

 Think about the type of life you want and how your next job can impact your ability to live that life.
 In addition to a flexible work environment, you may consider skills, specific functions, or long-term achievements.